Roberthaf/FGF/README.md

 ## FGF
-### FGF or Fabrinogen Gene finder is a software that can be used to predict both fabrinogen
+### FGF or Fabrinogen Gene finder is a software that can be used to predict both fabrinogen gene and protein products.

 #### Description:
 #####	This program is used for predicting the Fibrinogen gene in mammals.
 Using a conserved exon method we create a